 Reimbursement of staff costs for travel required to carry out the management of the delivery and administration of EarlyON Child and Family Centres.
 Travel costs in Ontario that are associated with attendance at meetings relevant to EarlyON Child and Family Centre service delivery.
-CMSMs and DSSABs are to refer to the Ontario Public Service Directive as a guide.
+CMSMs and DSSABs are to refer to the Ontario Public Service Travel Directive.